Skip to main content

 ---

-description: Generates a conventional commit message for the given git diff.
+description: Generate a conventional commit message based on the result of git diff.

 includeContext: false